mwm126/MFIX-Exa/docs/source/Debugging.rst

 when a floating point exception occurs.
 One can then examine those files to track down the origin of the issue.

+Several other ways to look at the data include:

-Writing a :cpp:`MultiFab` to disk with
+1) Writing a :cpp:`MultiFab` to disk with

 .. highlight:: c++